Further Our Knowledge of the Universe with APU's Physics Major

 Physics also sheds light on fundamental questions of where we came from.
 In the APU physics program, students integrate physics with the Christian faith, thinking deeply about how physics can be used to make the world a better place, what insights our study of the universe can give us about the Creator, and how their personal skills and values mesh with their interests in science and their faith.

-The physics program at APU offers small classes (often 15 students to 1 faculty), a robust engagement with how faith and physics intersect and relate to one another throughout the curriculum, a close-knit community among students and faculty, and incredible opportunities for undergraduates to pursue research with faculty or internships during the academic year and summer sessions.
+The Bachelor of Science in Physics program at APU offers small classes (often 15 students to 1 faculty), a robust engagement with how faith and physics intersect and relate to one another throughout the curriculum, a close-knit community among students and faculty, and incredible opportunities for undergraduates to pursue research with faculty or internships during the academic year and summer sessions.

 Is This Major Right for You?